Sawston: Transport

+The village is a major stop on the Citi 7 bus route operated by Stagecoach East.
+Northbound services, running three times per hour Monday to Saturday and once per hour on Sunday, terminate at Emmanuel Street Bus Station (Stop E1) in Cambridge City Centre.
+Southbound, one bus per hour terminates at London Road Turning Circle, at the junction of London Road and Brewery Road.
+Monday to Saturday, one service continues further to Saffron Walden, and the other to Pampisford.

+Sawston has never had a railway station of its own, but Whittlesford Parkway on the West Anglia Main Line is approximately 2 miles away.
+A dedicated walking and cycling path connects the station to the Unity Campus business park in the southern part of the village.
+Sawston is also near Shelford railway station and the now-disused Pampisford station, formerly on the Stour Valley Railway.

 A cycle path linking Sawston with Babraham, and Babraham with Abington was completed in October 2010, at a cost of £350,000.
 The route will eventually cross the A11 using the existing footbridge and join the National Cycle Network route 11.

 International links

 The village has been twinned with the German town of Selsingen since Klaus Bruno Pape's visit to Sawston in 1984, as a result of a link being established between the two in the PhD thesis of Walther Piroth of Frankfurt University.